 Fortune 500 companies and small start-ups operating out of the spare bedroom have one thing in common – the need to process payroll, calculate taxes and maintain records in a reliable way.

 “Isn’t payroll easy?
 It’s just adding numbers and writing checks, right?”

-WRONG.
-Processing and running payroll is a composition of challenging, high-stakes tasks.
+That’s not even close to being correct (and not something you’d want to say around your payroll department).
+Think of payroll as a series of challenging, high-stakes tasks.
 In fact, payroll teams have multiple responsibilities, including:

 - Filing tax and voluntary deduction reports

 - Processing levies and garnishments

 - Calculating state, federal and employment taxes

 - Maintaining compliance

 - Entering new hires into the payroll system

 - Processing requests for paycheck advances